Modernly designed loft bathroom in Robin Hood

 Attic minimalist bedroom with mattress in Robin Hood

-According to research performed by Nationwide, a loft conversion which incorporates a double bed room and bathroom could add as much as 22 percent to the value of a three-bedroom, one-bathroom property.
-However, do not assume that value contributed to your home will always surpass the expense of your conversion.
+According to research performed by Nationwide, a loft conversion which incorporates a double bed room and en-suite bathroom could add as much as 22 percent to the value of a three-bedroom, one-bathroom property.
+However, do not assume that value contributed to your property will always surpass the expense of your conversion.

 If the answer is yes, then an attic conversion could really be a smart move!